 Longtime readers know that I am a big reader and I often use the e-book library book lending services that our library offers.
 Unfortunately, many times when I check out the books from our library, they are not available and I have to be put on a waiting list until the next available copy comes in.
 It definitely puts a damper on that immediate gratification that ebooks provide.

 With Scribd you have unlimited access to over 100,000 books (and counting!) from over nine hundred publishers including HarperCollins, Kensington, Open Road Media, & New World Library.
-These books are available across all the major ebook reading devices including iPhone, iPad, IOS, Android, Kindle Fire, & the Barnes & Noble Nook tablet.
+These books are available across all the major ebook reading devices including iPhone, iPad, IOS, Android & the Barnes & Noble Nook tablet.
 Not only that, but all of these devices offer syncing to the exact page you are reading across all of these platforms.

 The subscription is priced at $8.99 per month and includes nonfiction books (like cookbooks) , young adult books, and children’s books.
 Basically, your entire family can benefit from this service, all with the cost of just one membership.